The course has ended, and has led to some very interesting term papers:

 Good working knowledge of first-order logic is required, and some background in formal semantics is convenient, though not really necessary.
-For students of the Master of Logic, it is typically best to take this course in the second year of the programme (although there may be exceptions of course, depending on your specific background).
+For students of the Master of Logic, it is usually best to take this course in your second year (although there may be exceptions of course, depending on your specific background).

 Instructions for final paper

-The final paper must written individually.
-Please discuss possible topics with us early on in the course.
-Topics should be determined by November 27 at the very latest and should be communicated to us by that date.
-A preliminary version of the paper is to be presented during the last lecture, December 11, and the final version is due after the exam week, on December 18, 6pm.
-See Appendix B of the textbook for pointers to some relevant literature, which may help in finding an interesting topic.
-We strongly encourage students to discuss their projects with each other and give each other feedback.
+The final paper can be written either in groups of 2-3 students or individually.
+We strongly encourage working in groups, but if someone already has a particular topic that they want to work on and cannot find others interested in this topic, then working individually is permitted.
+Students are encouraged to discuss possible topics with us early on in the course.
+Topics and groups should be determined by October 10 at the latest.
+A preliminary version is to be presented during the last lecture, October 20, and the final version is due after the exam week, on October 30 (midnight).
+See Appendix B of the lecture notes for pointers to relevant literature, which may help in finding an interesting topic.

 Grading criteria for final paper

-The grading criteria for the final paper are the same as for a master thesis, though of course here we do not expect as much as in the case of a thesis.
+The criteria are the same as for a master thesis, though of course here we do not expect as much as in the case of a thesis.

 - Correctness All claims should be correct, precisely formulated and carefully argued for.